All Episodes

 No.

-When the country's at war, the anti-war crowd is gonna perk up and a lot of them in the in the media.
+When the country's at war, the anti-war crowd is going to perk up and a lot of them in the media.

-But I would I would like to ask you about McCain's support for closing Club Gitmo.
+But I would like to ask you about McCain's support for closing Club Gitmo.

 Senator McCain wants to shut down Guantanamo Bay because of abuses that the Europeans are accusing us of committing.

-And so do wants to appease the Europeans, and whoever the hell else around the world thinks that we are committing torture.
+And wants to appease the Europeans and whoever the hell else around the world thinks that we are committing torture.

 These are the people with whom we are at war.

-The attorney general was put on the spot yesterday again in hearings and said, told him he told these uh guys at the committee, screw you.
+The Attorney General was put on the spot yesterday again in hearings and said, he told these guys at the committee, screw you.

 He didn't back down.

-I'm not gonna I'm not gonna tie my government's hands.
+I'm not going to tie my government's hands.

-He said, I would I would love to, you know, institute my personal preferences on these kind of things, gentlemen, but I am the attorney general of the United States, and my first duty is the defense and protection of constitution here.
+He said, I would love to, you know, institute my personal preferences on these kind of things, gentlemen, but I am the Attorney General of the United States, and my first duty is the defense and protection of constitutionaires.

 Senator McCain wants to do that.